• Skip to primary navigation

 Other companies in the food industry are diversifying activities or redirecting budgets in response to the crisis.

-The crisis served as a catalyst for accelerating its existing digital transformation.
+The crisis catalyzed accelerating its existing digital transformation.
 Companies canceled offline marketing activities and reinvested all resources into digital marketing.

 5. Delivery

-Food delivery networks have grown in some countries including China during the crisis.
+Food delivery networks have grown in some countries, including China, during the crisis.

 They’ve also increased staff at their support centers to help clients get quick information at a difficult time.